What Other Parents Are Reading

 - using hair-care products or hair dye that leave a dry, flaky residue or having a bad reaction to these products

-Dandruff often runs in families and the risk of dandruff can be increased by certain biological factors, such as being a man, being overweight, having oily skin, or having a neurological condition such as Parkinson's disease or a condition like HIV (human immunodeficiency virus) that harms the body's immune system.
+Dandruff often runs in families.
+Men are a little more likely than women to get it.
+Other things can also make dandruff more likely, like having oily skin, stress, a neurological condition such as Parkinson's disease, or a condition like HIV (human immunodeficiency virus) that harms the body's immune system.

 Often, the first symptom someone with dandruff will notice are white flakes of dead skin in the hair or on the shoulders.
 The scalp may also become itchy and scaly.